Table of Contents

 Low APGAR score reasons

-Common causes for a low APGAR score are as follows:
+Common causes for a low APGAR score are:

 - Cesarean section